Why I am responsible for my employees' Sexual Harassment Training?

 The law requires training to include all forms of harassment based on gender identity, gender expression, and sexual orientation and to include practical examples of such harassment and to be provided by trainers or educators with knowledge and expertise in those areas.

-There is no requirement that the 5 employees or contractors work at the same location or that all workers reside in California.
-So, yes, this applies to the sum total of all workers at all locations as well as your out of state workers.
+It doesn’t matter if the 5 employees or contractors work at the same location or if all workers reside in California.
+The rule applies to the sum total of all workers at all locations including out of state workers.

 Does the training only apply to full-time workers?

-No. Under the DFEH’s regulations, the definition of “employee” includes full-time, part-time, and temporary employees.
+No. Under the Department of Fair Employment and Housing’s regulations, the definition of “employee” includes full-time, part-time, temporary, seasonal, or unpaid interns.

 By what date must employees be trained?

-DFEH accepts complaints from employees that their employers have not complied with the law requiring that sexual harassment prevention training be provided.
-Complaints filed with DFEH after January 1, 2020, regarding an employer’s failure to provide required sexual harassment and abusive conduct prevention training will be reviewed in light of the totality of the circumstances, which may include the availability of DFEH’s online training courses or the availability of qualified trainers.
+Department of Fair Employment and Housing (DFEH) accepts complaints from employees that their employers have not complied with the law requiring that sexual harassment prevention training be provided.
+Complaints filed with DFEH after January 1, 2021, regarding an employer’s failure to provide required sexual harassment and abusive conduct prevention training will be reviewed in light of the totality of the circumstances, which may include the availability of DFEH’s online training courses or the availability of qualified trainers.
 If DFEH finds that the law has been violated, it will work with employers to obtain compliance with the law.

 What are the laws and regulations governing the sexual harassment and abusive conduct prevention training?